 - Make sure any customization you perform that directly involves the list of values table is compatible with other MLOV functionality in your Siebel application.
 For display, Siebel CRM uses a lookup to convert the underlying language-independent code to the corresponding display value.
 For search and sort, Siebel CRM performs a database join to the list of values table.

 - Associate an MLOV with only one business component field.
 Siebel CRM uses only one multilingual list type for each column.
 However, multiple business components can reference a table, and multiple business component fields can reference the same column in a table.
 When run in validation mode, the MLOV Converter utility makes sure an MLOV is associated with only one field.
 For more information, see Converting Your Current Data for an MLOV.

 Guidelines for Using Code in an MLOV Configuration

 If you use code in an MLOV configuration, then use the following guidelines:

 - Do not hard-code the conditions for a dynamic drilldown or toggle applet.
 Instead, use the LookupValue function.
 A drilldown or toggle applet references a business component field that includes a value from a list of values.
-These values are dynamic.
-You must not hard-come them.
+Because these values are dynamic, you must not hard-come them.
 For example, a dynamic drilldown might navigate the user in the following ways:

 - To a Credit Card screen if the account type is Credit Card